Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 Dose: 2g per day

-Check the label on your product — “plant sterols” and “plant stanol esters” are measured differently.
+Check labels carefully — “plant sterols” and “plant stanol esters” are measured differently.
 Look for the amount of sterol or stanol content, not the total weight of the product.

 Timing: with meals — this is not optional